Dangerous Woman (song): Commercial performance

-In the United States, "Dangerous Woman" debuted at number 10 on the Billboard Hot 100 issue dated April 2, 2016, selling 118,000 digital downloads.
-It also reached the Digital Songs chart at number two.
-The recording became Grande's seventh top ten on the chart, and her second song after "Focus" to enter the top ten unaccompanied by another artist.
-She also set a record for debuting within the opening ten positions of the chart with every lead single—"The Way" and "Problem"—of her three studio albums.
-The single fell to number 13 in its second week, but gradually rebounded, reaching its peak position at number eight in its eleventh week.
+In the United States, "Dangerous Woman" debuted at number ten on the Billboard Hot 100 issue dated April 2, 2016, selling 118,000 digital downloads in its opening week.
+It also debuted on the Digital Songs chart at number two.
+The recording became Grande's seventh top ten on the chart, and her second after "Focus" to enter the region unaccompanied by another artist.
+That week, Grande set a record for debuting within the opening ten positions of the chart with every lead single—"The Way" and "Problem"—of her first three studio albums, a feat which has since been expanded to all eight of her studio albums as of 2026.
+The single fell to number 13 in its second week, but gradually rebounded, eventually reaching its peak position at number eight in its eleventh week.
 "Dangerous Woman" spent twenty weeks in the Hot 100's top forty, dropping to the closing positions starting with August 8, 2016.
 As of June 2020, the song has sold 1,150,000 copies in the country.

 "Dangerous Woman" debuted at number 24 on Australia's ARIA Charts on the week ending March 27, 2016; it went on to reach number 18 on April 10, 2016, becoming her seventh top twenty single there.
 The song spent 13 weeks on the chart.
 It was certified 4× Platinum by the Australian Recording Industry Association (ARIA) in 2023, for exceeding the 280,000 equivalent units limit.
 In New Zealand, the song peaked at number 16 on the New Zealand Singles Chart, being as well certified Platinum.
 In the United Kingdom, "Dangerous Woman" debuted and peaked at number 17 on the UK Singles Chart, marking Grande's fifth top twenty single in that territory after "Focus".
 Additionally, the recording gained a Platinum certification offered by the British Phonographic Industry (BPI) for selling 600,000 units.